Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

 \section{Lifting the Curse}

-In what follows, we present the developed R$1$SMG mechanism, which lifts the identified curse of full-rank covariance matrices.
-In particular, we first introduce its noise generation process and a sufficient condition for it to achieve $(\epsilon,\delta)$-DP.
-Next, we analyze the asymptotic behavior of R1SMG as $M$ increases, and discuss the privacy leakage of utilizing vector in the null space of the noise.
+In what follows, we present the R1SMG mechanism, which lifts the identified curse of full-rank covariance matrices.
+In particular, we first intuitively explain the feasibility of the proposed R1SMG mechanism.
+Next, we introduce its noise generation process, and present a sufficient condition for it to achieve $(\epsilon,\delta)$-DP.
+After that, we analyze the expected accuracy loss of the R1SMG mechanism, and discuss the privacy leakage of utilizing vectors in the null space of the noise.